winfeigle/phase-3-sql-writing-database-commands-to-a-file/README.md

-# Databases and Text Editors
+# Writing Database Commands to a File

-## Objectives
+## Learning Goals

-- Write SQL code in your text editor instead of your command line.
+- Write SQL code in your text editor instead of your command line
-- Learn how to execute SQL code you've written in your text editor against a database you've created.
+- Learn how to execute SQL code you've written in your text editor against a database you've created

 ## Writing SQL in a Text Editor